mtdargen/s3inf3ld/README.md

-s3inf3ld
+CERA
 ========

-randomly generate Jerry Seinfeld standup with the magic of Trigrams
+randomly generate standup standup with the magic of n-grams